gregoryblood/Event-Management-App/README.md

 Headers for creating an event.

 **Current Bugs**<br>
-On Safari, selecting a date on the calendar does not send a correct date.
+On Safari, selecting a date on the calendar does not send a correct date.<br>
 Calendar can cause a crash.

 **Screenshots**